kmcmurphy/VBA-challenge/README.md

 # VBA-challenge
 This script analyzes multiple years of stock data, creating new summary tables to calculate different metrics.

+Included in this repo are the VBA script with the StockAnalysis subroutine, a sample data set and images of the results when the script was run on a full data set.

 ## Metrics calculated
 1. Summary of stocks in list by ticker